-Pregnant Meghan hails ‘healing’ power of yoga as royal couple visit Bondi Beach
+Duke and Duchess of Sussex join mental health discussion at Bondi Beach

 “I’m really humbled and proud.”

-Four-year-old Olivia Rose Ryan was one of the last to see the duke and duchess as they left the beach.
+Four-year-old Olivia Rose Ryan was one of the last to see the Duke and Duchess as they left the beach.

 The youngster, who had been watching from her grandmother’s balcony, held out a hairband to the couple and Harry did a quick U-turn from entering the car to say hello.